mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 monitoring the state of all available `Connections <#connection>`_.
 This background thread SHOULD

--  Populate `Connections <#connection>`_ to ensure that the pool always satisfies **minPoolSize**
+-  Populate `Connections <#connection>`_ to ensure that the pool always satisfies minPoolSize.
-    - The background thread SHOULD just go back to sleep instead of waiting for pendingConnectionCount to become less than maxConnecting when satisfying minPoolSize.
 -  Remove and close perished available `Connections <#connection>`_.

+Conceptually, the aforementioned activities are organized into sequential Background Thread Runs.
+A Run MUST do as much work as readily available and then end instead of waiting for more work.
+For example, instead of waiting for pendingConnectionCount to become less than maxConnecting when satisfying minPoolSize, a Run MUST either proceed with the rest of its duties, e.g., closing available perished connections, or end.

+The duration of intervals between the end of one Run and the beginning of the next Run is not specified, but the
+`Test Format and Runner Specification <https://github.com/mongodb/specifications/tree/master/source/connection-monitoring-and-pooling/tests>`__ may restrict this duration, or introduce other restrictions to facilitate testing.

 withConnection
 ^^^^^^^^^^^^^^